Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: BD characteristics

-Due to its symmetry in all directions, the uniform spherical body ($\eta=0$) shows no dependence of $I_\mathrm{da}$ on the inclination, $\theta_\mathrm{incl}$, and is completely unpolarized, i.e., $p_\mathrm{da}=0$, for all $\theta_\mathrm{incl}$, as seen in Fig.\,\ref{fig_map_rho_incl}.
-As oblateness increases along the x-axis from $\eta=0$ through $0.5$, the dependence of both $I_\mathrm{da}$ and $p_\mathrm{da}$ on $\theta_\mathrm{incl}$ becomes more pronounced.
+Due to its symmetry in all directions, the uniform spherical body ($\eta=0$) shows no dependence of $I_\mathrm{da}$ on the inclination, $\theta_\mathrm{incl}$, and is completely unpolarized, i.e., $p_\mathrm{da}=0$, for all $\theta_\mathrm{incl}$, as seen in the left and right panels of Fig.\,\ref{fig_map_rho_incl}, respectively.
+As oblateness increases along the x-axis from $\eta=0$ through $0.33$, the dependence of both $I_\mathrm{da}$ and $p_\mathrm{da}$ on $\theta_\mathrm{incl}$ becomes more pronounced.
 The brightness of the BD, $I_\mathrm{da}$, increases with increasing oblateness, $\eta$, at a given inclination due to the latitudinal temperature gradients caused by GD.
-For a fixed inclination angle, the degree of polarization, $p_\mathrm{da}$, also increases with increasing oblateness, as noted already in Sec.\,\ref{sec_uni_oblate}.
+For a fixed inclination angle, the degree-of-polarization, $p_\mathrm{da}$, also increases with increasing oblateness, as noted already in Sec.\,\ref{sec_uni_oblate}.
 This behavior of brightness and polarization is reflected in a monotonic increase in both $I_\mathrm{da}$ and $p_\mathrm{da}$ along the x-axis of Fig.\,\ref{fig_map_rho_incl}.
-The main difference is that the dependence of brightness on oblateness is strongest near $\theta_\mathrm{incl}=0^\circ$ when the GD-induced polar hotspot is at the center of the disk, and weakest near $\theta_\mathrm{incl}=90^\circ$ when it occurs at the limb.
-The degree of polarization, $p_\mathrm{da}$, on the other hand, shows no dependence on oblateness at $\theta_\mathrm{incl}=0^\circ$ with a circular, radially symmetric projection of BD.
+The main difference is that the dependence of brightness on oblateness is strongest near $\theta_\mathrm{incl}=0^\circ$ when the GD-induced polar hotspot is at the center of the disc, and weakest near $\theta_\mathrm{incl}=90^\circ$ when it occurs at the limb.
+The degree-of-polarization, $p_\mathrm{da}$, on the other hand, shows no dependence on oblateness at $\theta_\mathrm{incl}=0^\circ$ with a circular, radially symmetric projection of BD.
 The dependence of $p_\mathrm{da}$ on oblateness gradually grows with inclination angle, reaching a maximum when viewed along the equator, i.e., for $\theta_\mathrm{incl}=90^\circ$.
-This is reflected in a monotonically decreasing brightness, $I_\mathrm{da}$, and a monotonically increasing degree of polarization, $p_\mathrm{da}$, along the y-axis as the inclination $\theta_\mathrm{incl}$ increases from $0^\circ$ along the poles to $90^\circ$ along the equator.
+This is reflected in a monotonically decreasing brightness, $I_\mathrm{da}$, and a monotonically increasing degree-of-polarization, $p_\mathrm{da}$, along the y-axis as the inclination $\theta_\mathrm{incl}$ increases from $0^\circ$ along the poles to $90^\circ$ along the equator.